metno/py-mms/README.md

 The client requires Python >= 3.6.

 ## How to Use
+Make sure that the `MMS_API_KEY` environment variable is set correctly with a key generated at the MMSD side.

 Currently, `py-mms` only contains a wrapper for sending MMS product events to the `go-mms` API.